Connected Cities

 8:30

-Facilitated design sessions to map the current and future infrastructure to build connected cities around key life transitions (relocation, new parent, health, retiring, & unemployement).
+Facilitated design sessions to map the current and future infrastructure to build connected cities around key life transitions (relocation, new parent, health, retiring, & career transitions).

 9:00